Menu Close

 The document is available at: https://all-county-assoc.com/wp-content/uploads/2020/07/Homeowner-Guide-to-On-Site-Sewage.pdf

-Nearly 60 million Americans relying on on-lot sewage systems.
-While approximately one-third of new construction incorporates them.
+Nearly 60 million Americans are relying on on-lot sewage systems.
+Approximately one-third of new construction incorporates them.
 With so many systems, proper usage and maintenance is important to prevent impacts.
-Today, one-quarter of all systems are in some stage of failing, that is 15 million systems.
+Today, one-quarter of all systems are in some stage of failing.
+That is 15 million systems.
 While approximately 10%, or 6 million systems are in total failure.
 These failures are not cheap either, with an average replacement cost of $35,000.
-With this in mind, let’s take a look at three key ways to maintain a system:

 Watch Your Drains